Genocide of Indigenous Australians

 Many scholars have argued that the British colonisation of Australia and subsequent actions of various Australian governments and individuals involved acts of genocide against Indigenous Australians.
-They have used numerous definitions of genocide including the intentional destruction of Indigenous groups as defined in the 1948 United Nations genocide convention, or broader definitions involving cultural genocide, ethnocide and genocidal massacres.
-They have frequently cited the near extermination of Aboriginal Tasmanians, mass killings during the frontier wars, forced removals of Indigenous children from their families (now known as the Stolen Generations), and policies of forced assimilation as genocidal.
+They have used numerous definitions of genocide, including the intentional destruction of Indigenous groups as defined in the 1948 United Nations genocide convention, and broader definitions involving cultural genocide, ethnocide and genocidal massacres.
+They have frequently described the near-extermination of Aboriginal Tasmanians, mass killings during the frontier wars, forced removals of Indigenous children from their families (now known as the Stolen Generations) and policies of forced assimilation as genocidal.

-When Britain established its first Australian colony in 1788, the Aboriginal population is estimated to have been 300,000 to more than one million people comprising about 600 tribes or nations and 250 languages with various dialects.
+When Britain established its first Australian colony in 1788, the Aboriginal population is estimated to have been 300,000 to more than one million people, comprising about 600 tribes or nations and 250 languages with various dialects.
 By 1901 the Aboriginal population had fallen to just over 90,000 people, mainly due to disease, frontier violence and the disruption of traditional society.
 In the 20th century many Aboriginal people were confined to reserves, missions and institutions, and government regulations controlled most aspects of their lives.
 Thousands of Indigenous children of mixed heritage were removed from their families.

-There is an ongoing debate over whether imperial, colonial and Australian governments intended to destroy Indigenous peoples in whole or in part, or whether their intention was to end resistance to settler colonisalism, protect Indigenous people from settler violence and promote the welfare of Indigenous people by assimilating them into British-Australian society.
+There is an ongoing debate over whether imperial, colonial and Australian governments intended to destroy Indigenous peoples in whole or in part, or whether their intention was to end resistance to settler colonialism, protect Indigenous people from settler violence and promote the welfare of Indigenous people by assimilating them into British-Australian society.
 There is also debate over whether the legal definition of genocide sufficiently captures the range of harm inflicted on the Indigenous peoples of Australia.
-Since 1997 the state, territory and federal governments of Australia have formally apologised for the stolen generations and for other injustices against Indigenous Australians.
+Since 1997 the state, territory and federal governments of Australia have formally apologised for the stolen generations and for other injustices committed against Indigenous Australians.